Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Results

 Longward of 2\,$\mu$m, the NIR continuum flux density from SN 2021krf increases on day 68.
 In fact, between day 43 and 68, the slope of the spectrum above 2\,$\mu$m reversed sign (Figure \ref{FnearIRspec21krf}).
 This change in the NIR continuum shape suggests emission by warm dust.
-We discuss our spectral modeling of this continuum in Section \ref{sec:3.4}.
-Detection of warm dust at such early times is rare for SNe~Ic.
+We discuss our spectral modeling of this continuum in Section \ref{sec:3.5}.
 We note that a similar detection of warm dust was reported for the Type Ic SN 2020oi at a comparable epoch \citep{rho21}.

-Figure \ref{FnearIRspec21krfb} shows a comparison of SN 2021krf spectra between 2.0 and 2.45\,\mic\ with CO bandhead (2-0, 3-1, and 4-2 at 2.293, 2.322, and 2.352\,\mic, respectively) detections from SN 2020oi (Type Ic) and SN 2017eaw (Type IIP).
-They are clearly evident in the spectrum of SN 2017eaw at day 124, but are not as obvious in the spectrum of SN 2021krf owing to the low signal-to-noise ratio.
-However, the SN 2021krf spectrum at day 68 shows local emission around the CO bands, indicating that CO emission is likely present.
-Considering that the flattening or a rising continuum (evidence of dust formation) is known to occur along with CO cooling as seen in the cases of SN 1987A \citep{liu95}, SN 2017eaw \citep{rho18}, and SN 2020oi \citep{rho21}, and as expected from theoretical models \citep[e.g.,][]{sarangi13}, the corresponding first-overtone CO bands are likely to be present in SN 2021krf.
+Figure \ref{FnearIRspec21krfb} shows a comparison of SN 2021krf spectra between 2.0 and 2.45\,\mic\ with CO bandhead (2-0, 3-1, and 4-2 at 2.293, 2.322, and 2.352\,\mic, respectively) detections from SN 2020oi (Type Ic) and SN 2017eaw (Type II-P).
+They are clearly evident in the spectrum of SN 2017eaw at day 124, but are not as obvious in the spectrum of SN 2021krf owing to the low SNR.
+Although the SNR is low, the emission at $> 2.3$\,$\mu$m on day 68 appears to rise above the continuum, as defined by the flux levels at approximately 2.10\,$\mu$m, 2.18\,$\mu$m, and 2.25\,$\mu$m.
+We tentatively conclude that this emission, which appears between days 43 and 68, is due to newly formed CO.
+Considering that the flattening or a rising continuum (evidence of dust formation) is known to occur along with CO cooling as seen in the cases of SN 1987A \citep{liu95}, SN 2017eaw \citep{rho18}, and SN 2020oi \citep{rho21}, and as expected from theoretical models \citep[e.g.,][]{sarangi13}, it would not be surprising if the first-overtone CO bands were present in SN 2021krf.